Azure/azure-docs-sdk-dotnet/api/overview/azure/communication.sms-readme.md

 ms.service: communication
 ---

-# Azure Communication SMS client library for .NET - Version 1.0.0
+# Azure Communication SMS client library for .NET - Version 1.0.1

-> Server Version:
-Sms client: 2021-03-29

 This package contains a C# SDK for Azure Communication Services for SMS and Telephony.